zixuan-hhot/mainwp-child/readme.txt

 == Changelog ==

+= 3.1.7 - 8-18-16 =
+* Fixed: Issues with PHP 7 - The MainWP Child is now PHP 7 friendly! :-)
+* Added: Support for an upcoming extension (BacukpBuddy Extension)

 = 3.1.6 - 8-2-16 =
 * Fixed: an issue with loading too much data from the Broken Links Checker
 * Fixed: an issue with saving UpdraftPlus extension settings
 * Fixed: an issue with extracting URL for the MainWP URL Extractor Extension
 * Fixed: an issue with including new tables in database backup for individual BackWPup Extension jobs
-* Updated: support for new iThemes Secuirty options
+* Updated: support for new iThemes Security options

 = 3.1.5 - 7-12-16 =
 * Fixed: Incompatibility with the new version of the iThemes Security version